Lorti/manu.ninja/src/pages/2018-12-24-scaffolding-a-progressive-web-app-using-vue-cli-3/index.md

 ## Install Vue CLI 3

-The first thing to do, obviously, is to install Vue CLI 3.
-Like with any command-line tool, the Vue.js team recommends to globally install Vue CLI 3.
-However, before you do that, you should remove Vue CLI 2, to avoid any conflicts caused by remaining files.
+The first thing, obviously, is to install Vue CLI 3.
+As is the case with most command-line tools, the Vue team recommends to globally install Vue CLI 3.
+However, before you do that, be sure to remove Vue CLI 2, to avoid any conflicts caused by remaining files.

 For both removing Vue CLI 2 and installing Vue CLI 3 you can use the package manager you prefer (npm or Yarn) and run the following commands: